Kitura/SwiftyRequest/README.md

 - Multipart form data.

 ## Swift version
-The latest version of SwiftyRequest works with Swift binaries `4.0` and newer.
+The 0.0.x releases were tested on macOS and Linux using the Swift 3.1 and 3.1.1 binaries.
+The 1.0.x releases were tested on macOS and Linux using the Swift 4.0.2

 You can download this version of the Swift binaries by following this [link](https://swift.org/download/#releases).

 ## Installation
 To leverage the SwiftyRequest package in your Swift application, you should specify a dependency for it in your `Package.swift` file: